Thank you to all those who contacted me about the Strikes (Minimum Service Levels) Bill. I am committed to repealing this legislation.

 I oppose the Bill because it threatens teachers and nurses with the sack during a staffing crisis, attacks the fundamental freedoms of working people, and does nothing to resolve the underlying problems affecting our services.

-It is in this context that the past few months have seen the largest strike disruption in decades.
-I believe it is deeply worrying that rather than seek practical solutions to these issues, the Government is instead seeking to push through a law that will hand Ministers new powers to order compulsory “work notices” to be issued to striking workers, who could then be sacked for going on strike.
+Working people are facing the largest fall in living standards in a generation.
+It is in this context that we have seen the largest strike disruption in decades.
+I believe it is deeply worrying that, rather than seek practical solutions to these issues, the Government is instead pushing through a law giving Ministers powers to order compulsory “work notices” to be issued to striking workers, who could then be sacked for going on strike.